SwarmUS/TestBench-Python/README.md

 Next, start the mobile HiveBoard/BeeBoards assembly.

-To start the tool, start the `main.py` file under `src/visualisation_tool`.
-By default, the visualisation tool will use the com port `/dev/ttyACM0`.
+To start the tool, start `src/visualisation_tool`.
+By default, the visualization tool will use the com port `/dev/ttyACM0`.
 To edit this value, edit the `COM_PORT` variable in `DataUpdater.py`.

-The visualisation tool will open a window with an orange dot at the center, representing the stationary HiveBoard.
+The visualization tool will open a window with an orange dot at the center, representing the stationary HiveBoard.
 The mobile HiveBoard assemblies will show as coloured circles and their position will be updated at regular intervals.
 Specific neighbors can be hidden by unchecking the 'visible' check box in the table underneath the graph.